 3. Canada

-- Strong LGBTQ+ legal protections
+- Strong LGBTQ+ legal protections nationwide

 - Altruistic model (no surrogate compensation beyond expenses)